The Patient’s Advocate

 The study’s results highlight the severe problem of under-diagnosis of heart attacks in females more than anything else.
 Timely diagnosis of heart attack is crucial for maintaining the best odds of survival and future prognosis.
 In time, this new sensitive testing could prevent many future heart attacks and fatalities each year.

-Weiss & Paarz has spent decades getting compensation for victims of heart attack misdiagnosis.
+Weiss & Paarz has spent decades getting compensation for victims of a misdiagnosed heart attack.
 If you or a loved one has experienced a lack of or delay in the diagnosis of a heart attack that resulted in permanent damage or a fatality, contact our office for a free consultation today.

 To read more details on the research above, visit the study’s page on The BMJ’s website.
 To read more about heart attack misdiagnosis, visit our informational page or our Heart Attack Misdiagnosis FAQ page on the topic.